simonwater/rspression/README_RUST.md

-# Loxpression Rust Implementation
+# Rsppression Rust Implementation

-This is a Rust port of the Loxpression Java expression evaluation engine.
+This is a Rust port of the Rsppression Java expression evaluation engine.
 The Rust version maintains the same core functionality while leveraging Rust's type system and memory safety features.

 ## Features